ChrstphrHll/npc_gen/students/Whit Remington.md

   int: 16
   str: 9
   wis: 16
-track: Protection
-trait: I'm always polite and respectful.
-trait1: Risk-taking
-trait2: Irresponsible
 year: 1
+guild: Burk
+partyID: 41
 ---
 # Whit Remington
 ---
 ### Description
 - 1st year Triton Wizard in Burk
-- straight brunette hair that's braided with green ribbon (long), Red eyes, and Emerald Green skin
+- straight brunette hair that's braided with green ribbon (long), Blue eyes, and Emerald Green skin
 - Is Risk-taking and Irresponsible, and has Greed as their ideal

 ### Organizations